 - A. Verify that site conditions are ready to receive work and dimensions are as indicated on shop drawings and instructed by the manufacturer. - B. Verify exact location of accessories for installation.
-Coordinate with ADA requirement 3.02 PREPARATION - A. Deliver inserts and rough-in frames to site for timely installation.
-Provide templates and rough-in measurements as required. - 3.03 INSTALLATION - A. Install accessories in accordance with manufacturer's instructions and Americans with Disabilities Act.
+Coordinate with ADA requirements.

+A. Deliver inserts and rough-in frames to site for timely installation.
+Provide templates and rough-in measurements as required.

+- A. Install accessories in accordance with manufacturer's instructions and Americans with Disabilities Act.
 Also reference ANSI A117.1. - B. Install plumb and level, securely and rigidly anchored to substrate.

-- A. Soap Dispenser (SD) To be salvaged from existing restrooms.
-Contractor to un-install and reinstall in new locations indicated on plans (4 total) - B. Grab Bars, (GB): Mount top of bars at 34-36" A.F.F Install 2-piece Grab Bar set at all Handicap toilet stalls.
-BOBRICK B-6806x36 & B-6806x42, (2-sets total). - C. Toilet Tissue Dispensers, (TP): Bobrick B-273.
-Typical at all water closets (6 total). - D. Paper Towel Dispenser: (PTD).
-To be salvaged from existing restrooms.
-Contractor to un-install and reinstall in new locations indicated on plans (4 total) - E. Mirrors, (M): Install bottom on top of vanity backsplash.
+- A. Soap Dispenser, SD: Bobrick B-5050.
+Typical at all Restroom wall mounted lavatories.(4 total) - B. Grab Bars, GB: Mount top of bars at 34-36" A.F.F Install 2-piece Grab Bar set at all Handicap toilet stalls.
+BOBRICK B-6806x36 & B-6806x42, (4-sets total). - C. Toilet Tissue Dispensers, TP: Bobrick B-5288.
+Two roll disp.
+Typical at all water closets (4 total). - D. Paper Towel Dispenser: PTD.
+Bobrick B-5262 Surface Mounted type (4 total). - E. Waste Receptacle: By Owner - F. Mirrors, M: Install bottom on top of vanity backsplash.
 Mirrors to be provided by Glass contractor, Reference Section 08900.
-Located at Men's 109 and Women's 112. - F. Sanitary Napkin Disposal, (SND): Bobrick, B-270 Surface Mounted Disposal, Contour Series.
-(4 Total).